-BUFFALO, S.D. ?
-A Rapid City man has been identified the person who died Friday morning in a one-vehicle crash south of Buffalo.
+CUSTER, S.D. ?
+A 63-year-old Rapid City man has been identified as the person who died Monday in a motorcycle crash west of Custer.